D3SOX/microg-play-store-workarounds/README.md

     -> active official Google Play Store update
 ```

-Directly executing the downloaded Store APK from the privileged product path caused ART/class-loading problems on the tested setup.
-Using it as the system base while letting the normal updated Store execute from `/data/app` avoided that failure.
+On the tested setup, running the downloaded Store APK directly from the privileged product path caused ART and class-loading problems.
+Using that APK as the system base while running the normal updated Store from `/data/app` avoided the failure.

 ### 6. Verify privileged Play Store state

-Useful checks:
+Run these checks:

 ```bash
 adb shell pm path com.android.vending